vicgua/blog/_posts/2018-02-21-oop-classes.md

     `this->re` and `this->im` because `re` and `im` alone are the parameters of the constructor.
 To avoid having to track when I have and don't have to use `this`, I always use it.
-I don't know what is the official position of the teachers of PRO2 about this.
+I don't know what is the official position of the teachers of PRO2 about this. [**UPDATE**: In PRO2 professors usually don't use `this`, but I don't think it's forbidden or anything like that.]
 2. A static method can not use `this`, but a non-static method does not have to use it, like it does not have to use all of its parameters.
 However let's remember the following lemma: if you don't use a parameter, you probably